timothyWellman/cs202-g26-semester-project/README.md

 A section detailing the challenges that you encountered in the project

-	Timothy: finding low-pass filter algorithms that explain things beyond "well, you're probably going to want to phase shift somewhere" or "well, here's a circuit diagram. good luck with the digitizing."
-Similar issues with the compressor.
+	Timothy: finding algorithms that explain themselves to a useful degree.